NeuromatchAcademy/instructor-course-content-dl/book/README.md

 **Important:** Do not install jupyter-book 0.11 or later at this point, as there are breaking changes in how it handles the table of contents file we generate.

-6. Copy files from course-content-dl-main
+6. Copy files from course-content-dl-main and precourse-main

 `mv ../course-content-dl-main/tutorials/ tutorials/`